FOliwa/.dotfiles/README.md

-# Symlink Approach
+# Symlink Approach for .dofiles

-The Symlink Approach is about keeping your dotfiles in a dedicated directory (e.g., ~/dotfiles/) and creating symbolic links (symlinks) from there to your home directory (~).
+The Symlink Approach is about keeping your dotfiles in a dedicated directory (e.g., ~/dotfiles/) and creating symbolic links (symlinks) from there to your home directory.
 This way, your actual config files stay version-controlled while still being in the expected locations.

-# HOW?
+# Way of working

 I will use `stow` tool.
 This is simple tool to mange symlinks for dotfiles.